fidafathima/TaskManagement_front-end/README.md

 # Full-Stack Project: Django API + React Frontend
-This repository contains React frontend.
+## This repository contains  frontend developed using React.
 The following instructions will guide you through setting up and running

 # Basic features
 - Custom User model and authentication using email and password.